doemser/dead-simple-react/docs/how-to-contribute.md

 - no unnecessary styles
 - no unnecessary semantics
 - no unnecessary a11y
-- comments mainly on advanced concepts
+- comments mainly on advanced react concepts
+- stick to the prevailing formatting
 - do not tell stories
-- stick to the prevailing formatting

-## no bloat.

 ---

-Your pullrequest will be checked, reviewed and confirmed shortly, if we agree.

----

 ## You don't feel addressed?

+Wanna talk about it?

 <a href="https://github.com/doemser/dead-simple-react/issues" target="_blank">![Write / Find Issues](../assets/png/write-find-issues.png)</a>